Abandoned & Little-Known Airfields:

 as it was not yet listed among active airfields in the 1945 AAF Airfield Directory (courtesy of Scott Murdock)

-nor depicted on the 1945 Phoenix Sectional Chart (courtesy of John Voss).
+nor depicted on the September 1945 Phoenix Sectional Chart.

 An undated photo of a biplane in front of several hangars at Wagon Wheel Airport from a 1947 magazine article (courtesy of Jerry Sorrell, enhanced by Bill Grasha).